-The past month's increase in circulation over last year over 400 volumes, which proves that the Forest Hills Library is steadily growing both in membership and book equipment.
-A number of gifts have been donated to the library many of which are very useful and have been greater appreciated.
+The past month's increase in circulation over last year is over 400 volumes, which proves that the Forest Hills Library is steadily growing both in membership and book equipment.
+A number of gifts have been donated to the library, many of which are very useful and have been greatly appreciated.

 A pay collection which privileges borrowers to draw books at a payment of five cents per week is to be installed within the next week.
-In this way more of the latest books be added to the library.
+In this way more of the latest books can be added to the library.
 This collection must be entirely self-supporting and consequently its continuance and growth will be determined by its use.

-Among the new books to be received for this collection
+Among the new books to be received for this collection are:

-"Sleeping Fires," by Gertrude Atherton; Woman," by Kathleen Norris; "To Let," by John Galler worthy; "Mirrors of Downing Street;" "Mirrors of Washington;" "The Glass of Fashion."
+"Sleeping Fires," by Gertrude Atherton; "Beloved Woman," by Kathleen Norris; "To Let," by John Gals-worthy; "Mirrors of Downing Street;" "Mirrors of Washworthy; "Mirrors of Downing St ington;" "The Glass of Fashion."